Client Communication

 })

-.
-We then print out the value of greeting
+greeting.
+We then print out the value of greeting using println!.

 Unlike regular Rust variables, each time we interacts with a channel variable, the session type of the channel variable is updated to its continuation session type.
 Since Ferrite channels are linear, we have to continuously interact with the channel until it is fully terminated.